Purple-CSGO/CSGO-Config-Presets/README.md

 Some of the preset Settings must be different from yours.
 Please tweek the preset's parameters.
 You could use windowed mode to do that conveniently.

-- modify ` auto.
-CFG `
+- modify ` auto.cfg `

 - copy and past custom Crosshair&ViewModel parameters (if neccessary)

-  - adjust alignment, gun and export parameters in the creative workshop
+  - You could tweek Crosshair&ViewModel parameters in workshop maps and export

-  - You could put **export.cfg** into cfg folder in advance, `exec export` in console so as to export all Crosshair&ViewModel parameters
+  - You could also put **export.cfg** into cfg folder in advance, `exec export` in console so as to export all Crosshair&ViewModel parameters

 - modify other parameters such as that of `hlae.cfg`